lanadrey/lanadrey.github.io/README.md

     <section id="about">
         <h2>About Me</h2>
-        <p>Hello!
-I'm [Your Name], and this is my personal blog where I share my thoughts and experiences.</p>
+        <p>Hey!
+I'm A, and this is my personal blog where I talk shit, complain share my thoughts n politics, music, fashion and much more.</p>
     </section>

     <section id="posts">